yoginderbagga/90DaysOfDevOps/2026/day-16/shell-scripting-basics.md

-Task 1: Create first shell script and run it.
+Task 1: Create your first ``hello-devops.sh``shell script and run it.

 - write about each line that you understood from the script.
 - how did you executed it?